Developer-Alomgir/Gleam-And-Grace-Web-Shop/README.md

 Place order to get Order ID
 Use Order ID in tracking section to check order status

 Everything is on one single scrollable page with smooth navigation!
-Ready to deploy on Vercel or other Render Engine Enjoy
+Ready to deploy on Vercel or any other Render Engine..
+Enjoy